furfurylic/commata/CommataPrimer.md

 ## Pull parsing

-Commata also has facilities to perform 'pull parsing', in which users can access the result of parsing in a step-by-step manner.
+Commata also has facilities to perform &#x2018;pull parsing&#x2019;, in which users can access the result of parsing in a step-by-step manner.

-In pull parsing, the user have a 'cursor' on the CSV text.
+In pull parsing, the user have a &#x2018;cursor&#x2019; on the CSV text.
 He/she can read from the point where the cursor placed, and move the cursor forward.

 See the following sample: